IBM/dapcs-oso-plugins/contracts/fireblocks/README.md

 - Clone `https://github.com/fireblocks/py-sdk.git`
 - Install with `pip3 install .`
 - Download the example code https://github.com/fireblocks/py-sdk/blob/master/docs/KeyLinkBetaApi.md#create_validation_key to the cloned directory
-- Alternatively use the example in the `../fireblocks-utilities/` directory
 - Adapt the downloaded example code [create_validation_key.py]:
   - Add the path of the file containing the agent user's private key (fireblocks_secret.key)
   - Add the API key of your agent user